zAlweNy26/tools/README.md

-# algorithms
+# Alwe's utils

- Just a bunch of algorithms made in TypeScript.
+Just a bunch of utils made in TypeScript.

+It includes:

+- Data structures
+- Sorting algorithms